Potatochips2001/alien-civilization/README.md

 Assuming that they aren't overpopulated like humans and are more likely intelligent, longer lasting civilizations would be more common, about ten times more than us is 2,230 years.
 <br/> (The ideal human population is 2.3 billion) <br/>
 Harvesting energy or dumping waste from nearby planets could increase the time a civilization can communicate.
 So multiplying the years by planets could be useful.
+#### New formula change
+300 years after extinction is when we made radio, so we can assume an alien civilization can last 10 times longer. <br/>
+If the ideal human population size is 2.3 billion, we can divide the peak 9.7/2.3 and get 1,265 years (overpopulation increases extinction rate and climate change) <br/>
+An alien civilization could survive 10 times longer than us (estimation) so we multiply 1,265 years by ten. <br/>
 ### Density
 Maximum distance between two points formula: ![](maximum-distance.png)
 <br/>Then just divide by number of civilizations.
+# New formula
+The formula was shortened and more accurate.
+100 - 123.2 billion stars in the milky way <br/>
+59 % of planets are in the habitable zone <br/>
+0.015% of planets that are habitable have aliens (based on our planet) <br/>
+The old formula had more 'unnecesary' fractions.
 # Detecting & contacting aliens.
 Why we might never contact aliens
 Radio waves will continue forever, after a certain point they will be impossible to decode due to the inverse square law.
 ### Radio waves / Decibels per milliwatt